dmrowan/LommenResearchGroup/StartupGuide/README.md

-# NICER Data Analysis Intro
+#NICER Data Analysis Intro

 In this directory you can find documentation & examples regarding use of NICER data analysis.

 Here, we assume the reader has a basic understanding of python and unix.

+Each section below contains a markdown file (md).

 Requirements:
 * Python 3